danbev/migrate/README.md

         at org.jboss.ejb3.tx2.impl.CMTTxInterceptor.invokeInCallerTx(CMTTxInterceptor.java:233)
         ...
 55 more
 To understand this issue we need to take a look at the [GreeterBean](migrate/blob/master/ejb/src/main/java/se/rl/migrate/ejb/GreeterBean.java).
 Notice how the GreetingBean uses _se.rl.migrate.Version_.
-This class is packaged in a separate jar file and can be found in the root of migrate.ear.
-Since this jar is not located in the ear's lib director, which is specified using 'library_directory' element in _META-INF/application.xml_, AS7 has no knowledge of this class.
+This class is packaged in a separate jar file which is located in the root of
+of migrate.ear.
+Since this jar is not in the ear's lib director, which is specified using _library\_directory_ element in [META-INF/application.xml](migrate/blob/master/src/main/application/META-INF/application.xml), AS7 has no knowledge of this class.
 To make AS7, and other containers for that matter, aware of this class we need to update the ejb.jar's MANIFEST.

 Again, open _ejb/build.gradle_ and uncomment: